Stock market today: Wall Street drifts near its record heights

 Three more of the “Magnificent Seven” Big Tech stocks will report their results on Thursday: Apple, Amazon and Meta Platforms.

-Companies that have reported better profits than expected so far this reporting have not been getting as big a pop as usual.
+Companies that have reported better profits than expected so far this reporting have not been getting as big a pop as usual, analysts say.

-JetBlue Airways sank 4.5% despite reporting a milder loss for the last three months of 2023 than analysts expected.
-It said it expects revenue to be roughly flat in 2024, while its its cost pressures outside of fuel will likely rise.
+JetBlue Airways sank 2.3% despite reporting a milder loss for the last three months of 2023 than analysts expected.
+It said it expects revenue to be roughly flat in 2024, while its cost pressures outside of fuel will likely rise.

 In stock markets abroad, Chinese indexes slumped to tack more losses onto their already tough start to the year.

-Shares in property developer China Evergrande Group, the world's most heavily indebted real estate company with more than $300 billion in liabilities, remained suspended from trading after a Hong Kong court ordered the liquidation of the company.
+Shares in property developer China Evergrande Group, the world's most heavily indebted real estate company, remained suspended from trading after a Hong Kong court ordered the liquidation of the company.

 Other property companies led the decline in Hong Kong, where the Hang Seng index sank 2.3%.
 Stocks in Shanghai gave up 1.8%.